The character of the total power operation: Conjugacy classes in wreath products

-We will use $F$ for any of these bijections (they are all special cases of the bottom one).
-The top two bijections are well-known.
-The first is constructed by sending a transitive map $\lat \lra{\al} \Sigma_{p^k}$ to the image of the map
+We will use $F$ for any of the bijections in the table (they are all special cases of the bottom entry of the table).
+The top two bijections are well-known; we will begin by describing $F$ in these cases.